naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 | 6A     |    6B ^|    6C  |

 ## Images
 Images must be hosted online somewhere, like [Imgur](https://www.imgur.com).
 You use the address to that image to reference it in your brew\*.
-Images can be included using Markdown-style images.

-Using *Curly Injection* you can assign an id, classes, or specific inline CSS properties to the image.
+Using *Curly Injection* you can assign an id, classes, or inline CSS properties to the Markdown image syntax.

 ![alt-text](https://s-media-cache-ak0.pinimg.com/736x/4a/81/79/4a8179462cfdf39054a418efd4cb743e.jpg) {width:100px,border:"2px solid",border-radius:10px}